The following article shows some of the possibilities how XML

 WHERE deptno = p_deptno;

-main node for this document.
-The root element is named EMPSET and appended as
+you create the main node for this document.
+The root element is named EMPSET and

 subsequent calls.